sabbir-rupom/akaash-rest-api/README.md

 * Install Composer if not installed already
 * Clone the repository to your desired root-directory

-If you are using fresh ubuntu server, you may follow *My Project installation Guide* [ [https://pastebin.com/k79QVFRi](https://pastebin.com/k79QVFRi) ]
+If you are using fresh ubuntu server, you may follow *My Project installation Guide* [ [https://pastebin.com/KMpSAhYK](https://pastebin.com/KMpSAhYK) ]

 **Web Server Configuration**

-Edit your `.htaccess` file in root directory with the following:
+* For *Apache*, add or edit `.htaccess` file in your host root directory with the following:
 ```
 RewriteEngine On
 RewriteCond %{REQUEST_FILENAME} !-f